-As the most potent probiotic milk product, often used as a better replacement for yogurt, it is nowadays a proven fact that Kefir has numerous beneficial effects on our health.
+As a potent probiotic, Kefir is often used as a better replacement for yogurt.
+Its diverse beneficial effects far exceed the advantages of yogurt.
 But what about the impact of Kefir on our hair?

 One of the most visible and persuasive outcomes of Kefir is its impact on the skin.

 Continuous consumption of Kefir makes the skin soft, smooth, silky, and young-looking.
-All that results from the fact that Kefir moisturizes and rejuvenates the skin, improves its turgor, and provides a series of valuable ingredients for its nutrition.
+Kefir moisturizes and rejuvenates the skin, improves its turgor, and provides a series of valuable ingredients for its nutrition.
 This phenomenon is widely known as “Kefir skin“.

 As an integral part of the skin, the hair inevitably gets affected by all the beneficial effects of Kefir.
 These effects may come from either the internal use of Kefir by drinking it or its external use by directly applying kefir masks on the hair.

 The internal use of Kefir positively affect the hair in at least two ways: